Vivek563/vivek563/README.md

 • I’m currently learning Next.js & TypeScript along with Golang💻</br>
 • Fun fact: I've taken so many photos that my memory card needed a vacation.</br>
 • I'm always open to have a chit-chat with you :)</br>
+• PS: I believe that aliens do exist 👽</br>

 ## 🌐 Socials: